 How to Prevent Hair Loss?

-Hair loss not only affects your appearance but can also cause emotional stress and undermine your confidence.
-There are, however, a few things you can do to help prevent hair loss.
+Hair loss affects your appearance and can cause emotional stress and undermine your confidence.
+However, you can do a few things to help prevent hair loss.

 Pay attention to your diet

-A Mediterranean diet rich in fresh herbs and raw vegetables may reduce the risk of androgenic alopecia (pattern baldness) or slow its onset, according to a study.
-Eating a diet high in protein and vitamins A could also help prevent hair loss.
-Healthy choices include foods like: eggs, beans, peas, fish, low-fat dairy products, and chicken.
+According to a study, a Mediterranean diet rich in fresh herbs and raw vegetables may reduce the risk of androgenic alopecia (pattern baldness) or slow its onset.
+Eating a protein and vitamin A diet could also help prevent hair loss.
+Healthy choices include foods like eggs, beans, peas, fish, low-fat dairy products, and chicken.

 A lack of vitamin D has been linked to nonscarring alopecia.
 Biotin, also known as vitamin H or B7, helps the body synthesize fatty acids.
-This process is essential to the hair life cycle, and a lack of it can lead to hair loss.
+This process is essential to the hair life cycle, which can lead to hair loss.
 Deficiency treatment may improve hair regrowth.

 Saw palmetto may benefit those suffering from Androgenetic Alopecia, telogen effluvium, and self-perceived hair thinning.
 A review of seven studies discovered that 100-320 mg could improve hair quality and count.
 Furthermore, Ginseng contains phytochemicals that may promote hair growth on the scalp.

-A 2018 study found that coconut oil may help prevent hair damage caused by grooming and exposure to ultraviolet (UV) light.
+In the realm of haircare, A 2018 study found that coconut oil may help prevent hair damage caused by grooming and exposure to ultraviolet (UV) light.
 Massage coconut oil into your scalp to improve blood flow and hair growth.
-Deep conditioning hair with olive oil can help to prevent dryness and breakage,apply a few tablespoons of olive oil to your hair and leave it on for 30 minutes before shampooing. .
+Deep conditioning hair with olive oil can help to prevent dryness and breakage; apply a few tablespoons of olive oil to your hair and leave it on for 30 minutes before shampooing.

 Daily hair washing can keep the scalp healthy and clean, which can help to prevent hair loss.
 Harsher formulas may dry out and split hair, giving rise to hair loss.